Excited-State Quantum Chemistry on Qumode-Based Processors via Variational Quantum Deflation

 \section{Qumode VQD}

-We extend the VQE ansatz presented by Dutta et al.~\cite{dutta_simulating_2025} for the electronic ground state to compute the electronic excited-state energies of a given problem Hamiltonian using the gate set defined in Appendix A. We implement an extension of VQE known as variational quantum deflation (VQD), which adds a penalty term to VQE’s cost function, penalizing overlap with previously calculated eigenstates.
+We extend the VQE ansatz presented by Dutta et al.~\cite{dutta_simulating_2025} for the electronic ground state to compute the electronic excited-state energies of a given problem Hamiltonian using the gate set defined in Appendix C. We implement an extension of VQE known as variational quantum deflation (VQD), which adds a penalty term to VQE’s cost function, penalizing overlap (defined in Figure 1) with previously calculated eigenstates.
 This orthogonality constraint ensures that the calculated energies are true eigenenergies of the problem Hamiltonian.
 This constraint can be implemented in multiple ways, either on the classical optimizer or the quantum processor itself~\cite{higgott_variational_2019}.
-The orthogonality constraint was enforced by computing state overlaps classically and augmenting the cost function with corresponding penalty terms.
+Here, the orthogonality constraint was enforced by computing state overlaps classically and augmenting the cost function with corresponding penalty terms.
 For each previously optimized state n, the overlap with the current trial wavefunction was weighted by a parameter $\beta_n$ and added to the energy expectation value.
 The workflow of the VQD pipeline is shown in Figure~\ref{fig:vqd}.
-Throughout this paper, QuTiP~\cite{johansson_qutip_2012, johansson_qutip_2013, lambert2025qutip5quantumtoolbox}, NumPy~\cite{2020NumPy-Array}, and TensorFlow~\cite{Abadi_TensorFlow_Large-scale_machine_2015, dillon2017tensorflowdistributions} were used for state vector simulations of the qumode device, OpenFermion~\cite{McClean_OpenFermion_The_Electronic_2020} and OpenFermion-PySCF~\cite{McClean_OpenFermion_The_Electronic_2020, https://doi.org/10.1002/wcms.1340} were used to supply electronic structure Hamiltonians and to map them to qubit Hamiltonians, and PySCF~\cite{sun_recent_2020} was used for full configuration interaction (FCI)~\cite{doi:https://doi.org/10.1002/9781119019572.ch11, knowles_new_1984} calculations.